Phrase and beyond

 Apart from the format_string() function, the only way to perform numeric operations according to the locale is to use the special functions defined by this module:

 In conclusion, the locale module is extremely useful for internationalizing and localizing Python applications.
 If you are looking for ways to streamline your i18n process, let Phrase do the heavy lifting.
-The most comprehensive localization solution on the market, the Phrase Localization Suite will equip you with everything you need to:
+The most comprehensive localization solution on the market, the Phrase Localization Platform will equip you with everything you need to:

 Finally, check out the following articles if you want to know even more about internationalization and localization in Python: